From Sounds to Words (Q1091)

 30 credits, Level 4

-In this module, each student adopts a word on which they practise a range of key concepts and skills for linguistic analysis of their words’ sound, structure, meaning and history.
+In this module you will adopt a word with which you’ll practise a range of key concepts and skills for linguistic analysis, including sound, structure, meaning and history.

-As well as serving as an introduction to linguistic research, the module inducts you into university-level research and the communication skills and norms appropriate to academic writing and classroom interaction.
+As well as giving you an introduction to linguistic research, you’ll explore the research and communication skills appropriate to academic writing and classroom interaction.

 23%: Practical (Workshop)